Tyrell Turner, CPA, CGA Manager of Business Services Transit and Parking Strategy

 These changes could impact parking demand in the downtown and waterfront areas and the Parking Strategy needed to be refreshed to identify solutions for current parking challenges while developing a long term, financially sustainable plan that supports city growth over the next 20 years.

 Yes, a competitive bid process was completed to select a Parking App with robust capabilities, including remote top-up when your parking session runs out, promotional codes for discounted parking during events and in-app wayfinding to nearby parking.
-Planning for the soft launch of the Parking App is underway.
+The HotSpot Parking App was launched in Barrie in February 2021.

 The Parking Strategy recommends the City complete a Wayfinding Master Plan.
 This is an opportunity to create consistent branding across the corporation and reduce confusion around the boundary of the downtown and waterfront.